newjokker/JoUtil/JoTools/for_csdn/translate/jsxn.md

 This candle...

-- Shall I get up there and do it for him? - Don't get all aflutter, dear.
+- Shall I get up there and do it for him? - **Don't get all aflutter**, dear.

 With this candle...